-Not only is it important that humans and automation establish and use common ground, but also that humans who communicate through the automation have this.
-We ask how common ground might breakdown in order to explore consequences and mitigations.
+Not only is it important that humans and automation establish and use common ground, but also that humans who communicate through automation have this.
+We ask how common ground might break down in order to explore consequences and mitigations.

 Artificial Intelligence (AI) and Machine Learning (ML) approaches work most effectively (at present) when the domain in which they are operating is well-bounded.
 That is, when the information that is available is consistent, when the ‘rules’ to act on the domain are well-specified and when the reward function can be formulated clearly.

-Consequently, experience of using AI / ML to augment human intelligence can depend on the nature of the domain in which it is applied.
-For example, if AI / ML is used to support decision-making, then one might ask what would count as ‘evidence’ and how the ‘authority’ of a decision maker is agreed between human and AI / ML.
+Consequently, the experience of using AI / ML to augment human intelligence can depend on the nature of the domain in which it is applied.
+For example, if AI / ML is used to support decision-making, then one might ask what would count as ‘evidence’ and how the ‘authority’ of a decision-maker is agreed between human and AI / ML.

 - Categorise ‘Degree of Augmented Intelligence’ in terms of impact on human performance.

-- Produce a theoretical model of common, how this impacts on explainability, and the ways in which intention is attributed or presented by actors in human-AI engagement.
+- Produce a theoretical model of common ground, how this impacts on explainability, and the ways in which intention is attributed or presented by actors in human-AI engagement.